TylerYep/wolfbot/README.md

 ```

 # Future Development Todos
+* Big Directional Goals:
   * Host on AWS
   * UI and secure move API
   * Multiple Statements
+  * Feasibility of cached solver - look at max path sum, and other CS161 problems
+  * Predictions with constraint satisfaction heuristics https://simpleai.readthedocs.io/en/latest/constraint_satisfaction_problems.html

-* Unit testing
+* Unit Testing:
   * Player can accept 0 parameters? just multiply to make list.
-* Wolf_inds isn't used in stats
+  * Wolf_inds isn't used in stats.py

-* Feasibility of cached solver - look at max path sum, and other CS161 problems
-* game_roles and original_roles in the classes for each role -> should default to None? to follow Minion and Tanner API.
-Causes a lot of pylint issues.

   * Insomniac testing is very confusing to me.
   * One night output doesn't work 100% of the time - finish voting and predictions first.
   * Test constructors more thoroughly.

-* Predictions with constraint satisfaction heuristics https://simpleai.readthedocs.io/en/latest/constraint_satisfaction_problems.html
+* Design Considerations:
+  * Multiple constructors for each role?
+  * game_roles and original_roles in the classes for each role -> should default to None? to follow Minion and Tanner API.
+Causes a lot of pylint issues.

+* Small Stories:
+  * Add List of SolverStates and Example SavedGames to conftest.py